Current algebras from QP-manifolds in general dimensions: Preliminary: QP-manifolds and twist

+We explain mathematical tools in our articles, a QP-manifold, twist and a Lagrangian submanifold.
+For details on the background and definitions, we refer to \cite{Severa:2001, Voronov:2001qf, Roytenberg:2006qz, Cattaneo:2010re, Ikeda:2012pv, Cueca:2019rmv}, etc.

-A graded manifold $\calM$ on a smooth manifold $M$ is defined as a ringed space with a structure sheaf of a nonnegatively graded commutative algebra over an ordinary smooth manifold $M$.
-Grading is called \textbf{degree}.
-Grading is compatible with supermanifold grading, that is, a variable of even degree is commutative and one of odd degree is anticommutative. $\calM$ is locally isomorphic to $C^{\infty}(U) \otimes S^{\cdot}(V)$, where $U$ is a local chart on $M$, $V$ is a graded vector space and $S^{\cdot}(V)$ is a free graded commutative ring on $V$.
-Now the grading is assumed to be nonnegative.
-Then a graded manifold is called an {\it N-manifold}.
+First, we consider our theory on a graded manifold, a manifold with $\bZ_{\geq 0}$-grading.
+The precise definition is as follows. \begin{definition} A graded manifold $\calM$ on a smooth manifold $M$ is defined as a ringed space with a structure sheaf $\calO$ of a nonnegatively graded commutative algebra over an ordinary smooth manifold $M$. $\calM$ is locally isomorphic to $C^{\infty}(U) \otimes S^{\bullet}(V)$, where $U$ is a local chart on $M$, $V$ is a graded vector space and $S^{\bullet}(V)$ is a free $\bZ$-graded commutative ring on $V$. \end{definition} Grading is called \textsl{degree} and denoted by $|x|$ for an element $x$.
+Grading is compatible with supermanifold grading, that is, a variable of even degree is commutative and one of odd degree is anticommutative, i.e., for elements with definite degree $x$ and $y$, the product satisfies $xy = (-1)^{|x||y|} yx$.